Should You Be Afraid Of Your Calcium Supplements?

 Because the goal is for the body to absorb the highest amount of elemental calcium needed so as to have the greatest benefit such as preventing osteoporosis.
 If only a minimal amount is absorbed, then logically one would need to take more calcium.
 And as with the calcium carbonate (for example), little to no elemental calcium is actually being absorbed; thus not utilized effectively by the body.
 So, the rest simply circulates within the body systemically calcifying vital areas such as arteries, creates a kidney stone, and/or is eventually excreted via bodily elimination as if you swallowed a piece of chalk.

-So back to the study in debate – You can now see that by simply saying that people either took a calcium supplement or calcium via a multivitamin is vague, misleading and inaccurate regarding the conclusion of the “study”.
+You can now see that by simply saying that people either took a calcium supplement or calcium via a multivitamin is vague, misleading and inaccurate regarding the conclusion of the “study”.

-Though many have a good understanding that calcium requires vitamin D as a co-factor, there are a lot of people who do not realize that is not the only co-factor required for the absorption of calcium.
+Though many people have a good understanding that calcium requires vitamin D as a co-factor, there are a lot of people who do not realize that’s not the only co-factor required for the absorption of calcium.
 Magnesium, in a ratio of 2:1 (calcium: magnesium) is another co-factor necessary for its absorption.
 In fact, some may argue that a ratio of 1:1 may now be the better choice considering that a magnesium deficiency can actually cause a calcium deficiency!

 “Multivariate Cox proportional hazards regression models adjusted for demographic, lifestyle, and dietary variables were used to estimate relative risks (RRs) and 95% CIs.”